ashye1212/materials/README.md

 # Code Samples
-This repository includes four selected data science projects demonstrating end-to-end workflows in Python and R.
+This repository includes some code scirpts demonstrating end-to-end workflows in Python and R.

 ## 🐍 Python